lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

 ### Ternary Conditional

-That is `? :` in C. It is a operator version for `if` statement.
+That is `? :` in C. It's the operator version of the `if` statement.
 The target
 instructions are almost identical to `if`:

 ```c